Erik1007/Alices-Restaurant/README.md

 ********************

-This website introduces the user/world to a fictional restuarant (inspired by Arlo Guthrie) that is set in the luxurious inner downtown harbour archipelego in Stockholm Sweden.
+This website introduces the user/world to a fictional restuarant (inspired by a 60's counterculter anthem) that is set in the luxurious inner downtown harbour archipelego in Stockholm Sweden.
 Using real landmarks for inspiration with a twist of fiction, this website aims to provide the user with something fun and functional.

-This project is designed to represent an imaginary restuarant (semi-set in Stockholm Sweden) that is designed to be interactive and informative.
+This project represents an imaginary restuarant (semi-set in Stockholm Sweden) that is designed to be interactive and informative.
 The goal of the project is to combine django foundations and bootsrap elements that facilitate a working database on the back end of the project that a user can interact with using every element of the C.R.U.D. model.
+A custom reservation app is the heart of the user interaction with the database along with a secondary app for users to signup and leave comments about the site.